This article was updated on Sept. 13, 2018.

 5. How Much Will the Provider Charge to Help You Change and Configure a New Payroll System?

 How difficult will it be for you to transition from one provider to the next?
 How difficult will it be to change from an on-premise solution to a cloud-based solution?
 How will this provider help you manage the existing integrations you have with other HCM systems?
 Integrating cloud-based solutions to work with your other software and processes should be something this provider is thinking about and planning for.
-Is initial programming and data transfer included?
+Are initial programming and data transfer included?
 Is that pricing all-inclusive or are there hidden costs for additional services you may or may not want?

 6. What Do You Need to Do About Data Integrity Before Migration?